dieghernan/dieghernan.github.io/collections/_drafts/optimize-images-r.md

 ## Why resmush package?

-One of the main reasons I developed **resmush** is because I used to ship [precomputed vignettes](https://ropensci.org/blog/2019/12/08/precompute-vignettes/) with my packages (see
+One of the main reasons I developed **resmush** is because I use to ship [precomputed vignettes](https://ropensci.org/blog/2019/12/08/precompute-vignettes/) with my packages (see